Want to try it first? A free 10-task sample is available on the Demo Samples page.

 What APEX Agent is

 APEX Agent is a corpus of long-horizon, tool-using tasks in finance and law.
-Each task is a single user prompt describing a deliverable — a number, a memo, a filled-in spreadsheet, a legal analysis — paired with a virtual workspace mounted with the relevant files (PDFs, spreadsheets, documents).
-The agent works the task using tools for filesystem, PDF reading, spreadsheets, document editing, and code execution, then returns a final answer that is graded against a hand-written rubric.
+Each task is a single user prompt describing a deliverable — a number, a memo, a filled-in spreadsheet, a legal analysis — paired with a virtual workspace mounted with the relevant files (PDFs, spreadsheets, documents, and correspondence).
+The agent works the task using tools for filesystem, PDF reading, spreadsheets, document editing, code execution, and correspondence (email, chat, calendar), then returns a final answer that is graded against a hand-written rubric.
 Tasks fall into three streams:- IB (Investment Banking) — questions about company filings, 10-Ks, equity research notes, and deal memos.
 PDF-heavy.

 - MC (Management Consulting) — questions about financial models in Excel: navigating multi-tab workbooks, applying formulas, and producing analysis.
 Spreadsheet-heavy.